-Unlike a Roth IRA, you deduct invested funds in a traditional IRA from your income the year in which you invested the money.
-If you have no employer sponsored plan, you can put the full amount -- $5,000, or $6,000 if you're over 50 years old -- into the plan, or up to the amount of earned income you had for the year if that amount is less.
+Unlike a Roth IRA, you deduct invested funds (on your tax return) in a traditional IRA from your income the year in which you invested the money.
+If you have no employer sponsored plan, you can put the full amount — $5,000, or $6,000 if you're over 50 years old — into the plan, or up to the amount of earned income you had for the year, if that amount is less.

 Indiana is an AGI state, which simply means that the state uses the figures from the federal form to calculate income.
 This means that any federal exemptions or itemized deductions on the second page of the federal tax form are not considered part of your income.
 Since the IRA deduction or addition is included in the federal adjusted gross income, it affects the reportable income to the state.
 As a result, by investing in a traditional IRA you save 3.4 percent state tax on the money in addition to any tax that might be levied by your county government.

 Video of the Day

 If you withdraw funds from a traditional IRA before you reach the age of 70-1/2, you will be required to pay a 10 percent penalty.
 However, there is no state tax penalty on this money.

 Required Minimum Distribution